DustCar/UE5ArinaMultiplayerShooterProject/README.md

 # Project Takeaways
 In this course, I learned new topics that broadened my skill set with Unreal Engine and C++.
 Some of these topics include:
 - Creating a plugin
-- Setting up Networking/Multiplayer through Steam, including hosting and joining game sessions
+- Setting up Networking/Multiplayer through Steam, including hosting and joining game sessions (works only regionally on Steam)
 - Replicating data for multiplayer using RPCs and OnRep functions
 - Using game state and player state for player information
 - many more...